BillyDaBones/GPC/docs/source/gettingStarted.rst

 #.
 Press power button on if laptop is blank and or no displays are engaged.
 #.
 Turn on monitor power
 #.
 Remote for projector is located in section **B** inside the pulpit.
 To use: point remote towards projector from inside pulpit, then press **"power on"**.
 Wait ~2 minutes for screen to display.

-   * next to pulpit is the white screen itself.
+Next to pulpit is the white screen itself.
 Use ⬇⬆ controls on adjecent wall to lower screen.

 .. note::
    There is a power switch located behind the projector screen which may need to be flipped to enable power for projector.